IRT-SystemX/InteractiveAI/docs/troubleshooting.md

 HOST_IP=<IP_Address>
 ```

-If the IP_Address is not your network IP address, please set it manually and run the system using native docker-compose commands.
+If the IP_Address is not your network IP address, please set it manually and run the system using native docker compose commands.

 > **_NOTE:_** You are welcome to contribute with any issue that you encounter during setup.